ncorrare/ncorrare-yubikey/README.md

   Depending on your implementation, you might want to have yubikey authentication on a particular service (like sshd) so check your distribution documentation on how PAM is configured for your system.
-* $control: Defaults to 'sufficient'.
+* $control: String.
+Defaults to 'sufficient'.
 Again, depending on your setup, you may want to add other authentication controls.
 Refer to the PAM documentation.
 Module will accept requisite, required, sufficient or optional.
-* $beforemod: Defaults to 'pam_unix.so'.
+* $beforemod: String.
+Defaults to 'pam_unix.so'.
 Works with most default PAM setups.

+The ::yubikey::key type accepts the following parameters:
+* $token: String (12 char).
+Your Yubikey ID.
+* $home: String.
+User home directory.
+* $gid: String.
+User's primary group.

 ## Limitations